 0333 0053 100

 “I first became aware of Aprilia in 1985, during my first full season of 250cc Grand Prix.
 The Italian manufacturer entered a Rotax-powered machine with Loris Reggiani on board, and he came flying past me on many occasions.
-Thankfully my skills improved, as did his when he won Aprilia’s first ever 250 GP at Misano in 1987.
-The brand has grown substantially since the eighties not least as they are very good at producing highly desirable motorcycles.
+Thankfully, my skills improved, as did his when he won Aprilia’s first ever 250 GP at Misano in 1987.
+The brand has grown substantially since the Eighties not least as they are very good at producing highly desirable motorcycles.

-“I’ve actually owned an Aprilia Climber Trials bike and a few gorgeous RS125 race replicas that were mostly used by my boys for racing in the Aprilia Superteen Championship.
+“I’ve actually owned an Aprilia Climber trials bike and a few gorgeous RS125 race replicas that were mostly used by my boys for racing in the Aprilia Superteen Championship.
 Nice as they all were, it is probably no surprise my ultimate machine is the RSV4.
 I’ve ridden quite a few over the years and loved every second.

 "The fun always starts with the growl of that wonderful big V4 motor but, once rolling, the RSV’s world superbike championship winning DNA takes over.
 The slick gearbox, superb handling, and compact riding position is fine on the road, but you can tell this bike’s real home will always be on the racetrack.”

 “I always wanted to race a factory 250 Aprilia.
-Throughout the '90s it was the bike to be on and all the great 250 boys at the time rode their exotic looking bikes.
-Reggiani, Biaggi, Capirossi, Harada, and Rossi all won races and championships for the factory.
-There was just something special about them.
-They looked, sounded and even smelt beautiful.
-If you’d managed to buy an old factory bike back then it would be worth 10 times what you paid now, as they’re a sought after bit of kit.
+Throughout the Nineties it was the bike to be on and all the great 250 boys at the time rode their exotic looking bikes.
+Biaggi, Capirossi, Harada, and Rossi all won races and

-"I’ve been lucky enough to test the latest RSV4 1000cc road bikes a few times for MCN, on road, and on track.
+"I’ve been lucky enough to test the RSV4 road bikes a few times for MCN, on road, and on track.
 They always have a distinctive feel to them, well-balanced smooth and easy to ride.
 On the track, I found it really deceptive as the lap times were much faster than it felt.

-"Compare it to, say, the BMW S1000 RR where you know you are doing a good lap time.
-The feeling with the Aprilia was that you could be on lap record pace with one hand on your hip.
+"The feeling with the Aprilia was that you could be on lap record pace with one hand on your hip.
 I guess this demonstrates just how good the bike is.”

 Aprilia provide a wide range of motorbikes, from the Aprilia RSV4 sports bike to the Tuono 125.
 Getting Aprilia motorcycle insurance through Mackenzie Hodgson couldn’t be easier either online or on the phone.